 The DAC module converts 3-bit binary numbers into analog voltages:

 In electronics, a digital-to-analog converter (DAC, D/A, D2A, or D-to-A) is a system that converts a digital signal into an analog signal.
 An analog-to-digital converter (ADC) performs the reverse function.

 There are several DAC architectures; the suitability of a DAC for a particular application is determined by figures of merit including: resolution, maximum sampling frequency and others.
 Digital-to-analog conversion can degrade a signal, so a DAC should be specified that has insignificant ...

 There’s also a voltage controlled oscillator, these make horizontal or vertical bars in different sizes:

-An electronic oscillator is an electronic circuit that produces a periodic, oscillating electronic signal, often a sine wave or a square wave.
+An electronic oscillator is an electronic circuit that produces a periodic, oscillating electronic signal, often a sine wave or a square wave or a triangle wave.
 Oscillators convert direct current (DC) from a power supply to an alternating current (AC) signal.
-They are widely used in many electronic devices.
-Common examples of signals generated by oscillators include signals broadcast by radio and television transmitters, clock signals that regulate computers and quartz clocks, and the sounds produced by e Oscil...
+They are widely used in many electronic devices ranging from simplest clock generators to digital instruments (like calculators) and complex computers and peripherals etc. Common examples of signals generated by oscillators i Oscillators...

 You combine the binary outputs to make complex patterns with these: